Faculty and Instructors

 2010 Fellow of Geochemical Society

 2005 Department of Energy, Best University Research Award

 2000 Fellow of the Mineralogical Society of America

 1999 Department of Energy, Best University Research Award

-In addition to an active research program, Dove brings energy to undergraduate and graduate classrooms.
+In addition to an active research program, Dove brings energy to the classroom.
 She received the 1996 Amoco CETL Junior Faculty Teaching Excellence Award and was a Georgia Tech Teaching Fellow.
-At Virginia Tech, she teaches Oceanography (GEOS 3034), Environmental Geochemistry (GEOS 4634) and Advanced Environmental Geochemistry (GEOS 5634).
+At Virginia Tech, she currently teaches Oceanography (GEOS 3034) each Spring Semester.